OUR COMMITMENT TO

 - Nursing services

 Beginning this school year (2020-21), we are proud to be able to identify and support gifted students within both our Citizens and Preps models.
-We also provide the following exceptional student education classroom structures: co-teaching, extension classes (full-time small group instruction), and intervention classes (part-time small group instruction)
+We also provide the following exceptional student education classroom structures: co-teaching, Extension Classrooms (full-time small group instruction), and intervention classes (part-time small group instruction).

 Our Response to Intervention (RTI) program (see below):